leilamar/Travel-Planner/README.md

 ## Data Model

-The application will store Users and Trips
+The application stores Users and Trips
 * users can have a list of planned trips and completed trips
 * each trip contains information about where the trip will take place and some other optional info, like a description
     * trips are user-specific